Lassie

-Common Christmas flowers that are poisonous to your cat
+Common Christmas plants that are poisonous to your cat

-A curious cat will be happy to investigate what exciting things his or her master or mistress has chosen to decorate with this time.
-It may be a good idea to keep a little extra watch on which plants go up for Christmas, as some of our most common Christmas flowers can make your cat sick.
+A curious cat will be happy to investigate what exciting new decorations their owner has brought home.
+It may be a good idea to keep a closer eye on which plants appear over Christmas, as some of our most common festive plants can make your cat sick.
 If you have cut flowers, even the water they're in can be poisonous.

-These Christmas flowers can cause poisoning in cats:
+These Christmas plants can cause poisoning in cats:

 Christmas rose